TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 # Zoom out style

-Start with a zoomed out view.
+Start zoomed out.
 Then zoom in.

 ## Overview